 - There are more than 840,000 km of transmission, gathering, and distribution pipelines in Canada.
 The pipeline network delivers natural gas, natural gas liquids, and crude oil for domestic use and export.

-- Canada has more than doubled its pipeline and rail flows out of the Western Canadian Sedimentary Basin (WCSB) to nearly 5.0 MMB/d (from ~2 MMB/d) since 2007 to accommodate oil sands growth, however, growth has ultimately been constrained due to limited egress capacity, including the cancellation of three major proposed pipeline projects.
+- Since 2007, Canada has more than doubled its pipeline and rail flows out of the Western Canada Sedimentary Basin (WCSB) to approximately 5 MMB/d (from ~2 MMB/d) to accommodate oil sands growth, however, growth has ultimately been constrained due to limited egress capacity, including the cancellation of three major proposed pipeline projects.

 - The Trans Mountain Expansion Project (TMEP), now complete, has added ~590 MB/d of egress capacity, marking a major milestone for Canadian oil producers and providing tidewater access to new markets.